matikd41/UniVerse/README.md

 UniVerse User Manual
 Table of Contents

-1. Introduction
-2. Creating Your Account
+1. Creating Your Account/Logging In
-3. Logging In
-4. Setting Up Your Profile
+2. Setting Up Your Profile
-5. Discussion Posts
+3. Discussion Posts
-6. Joining Groups
-7. Messaging
-8. Notifications
-9. Managing Your Privacy
-10. Troubleshooting
-11. Contacting Support
-12. Using the Career/Internships Page
+4. Using the Career/Internships Page
-13. Rating and Reviewing Professors
+5. Rating and Reviewing Professors
+6. Using the Career/Internships Page

-1. Introduction
+Introduction
 Welcome to UniVerse - your all-in-one platform for connecting with classmates, joining campus groups, exploring career opportunities, and sharing your university experience.

 2. Creating Your Account/Logging In